prabhakaran9397/Manga-Comic-Downloader/README.md

 chapter pictures will be stored in the [comic-name]-[chapter-number] directory

 complete chapter will be stored in the current directory as [comic-name]-[chapter-number].pdf

+you will need imagemagick to convert them to PDF

+$`sudo apt-get install imagemagick`